Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 ```
 When it's not reached, the current price range has enough liquidity to fulfill the swap, thus we simply return the
 difference between the amount we needed to fulfill and the actual amount fulfilled.
 Notice that `amountRemainingLessFee`
-is not involved here since the actual final amount was calculated in `amountIn` (it's calculated from actual liquidity).
+is not involved here since the actual final amount was calculated in `amountIn` (it's calculated based on available
+liquidity).

 When the target price is reached, we cannot subtract fees from the entire `amountRemaining` because the current price
 range doesn't have enough liquidity to fulfill the swap.
 Thus, fee amount is subtracted from the amount the current
 price range has fulfilled (`amountIn`).

 After `SwapMath.computeSwapStep` has returned, we need to update fees accumulated by the swap.
 Notice that there's only
-one variable to track them because, when staring a swap, we already know the input token:
+one variable to track them because, when staring a swap, we already know the input token (during a swap, fees are collected
+in either `token0` or `token1`, not both of them):
 ```solidity
 SwapState memory state = SwapState({
     ...